phetsims/function-builder/doc/equation-formats.md

 (4) Multiplication by 0 results in a constant, eg: `* 0 + 2 * 2 → 4`

-(5) If the fragment preceding multiplication contains one or more operators, the fragment is wrapped in parentheses, eg: `- 3 * 2 → 2(x-3)`
+(5) If the portion of the equation preceding multiplication contains one or more operators, then it is wrapped in parentheses, eg: `- 3 * 2 → 2(x-3)`

 (6) Adjacent division operations are collapsed, eg: `/ 3 / 2 → x/6`